The basics of Vietnamese cooking: How to make a juicy Banh Mi sandwich and delicious pho

 A Vietnamese cook once told me that the prominent meat broth-based soup called pho (pronounced fuh, as in “fun,” but without the “n”) is both a toss to the French idea of broth-building and a corruption of the French word “feu,” as in “pot au feu.”

-But the most basic of basics in a Vietnamese pantry are rice and fish sauce.
+The basics in a Vietnamese pantry are rice and fish sauce.
 Can’t get away from them; they’re served at every meal, except for dessert where rice often appears once again but fish sauce generally doesn’t.
 Vietnam, along with its neighbor Thailand, is among the top five rice-producing countries on the planet.

 Tagged alongside fish sauce and rice, in whatever form, is an enviable grocery store produce section of aromatic and flavorful greens and herbs.
 Cilantro, basil, mint, lemongrass, green onions and ginger are nearly as everyday as rice or fish sauce.
 Why not?
 They’re delicious.
 And eminently healthy.